hacks-guide/Guide-WiiU/installing-hbc.md

 > 6. Select NAND as the installation destination.
 This will install the Homebrew Channel to the Wii U Menu.
 > 7. Once the process is finished, press the Home button until you're back at the Wii U Menu.
 > 8. You will now see the Homebrew Channel installed on your Wii U Menu.
 Keep in mind you will need to launch cfw every reboot to run this channel.
-> 9. You can now re-attach any USB devices you had attached before starting the guide.

 ### **CBHC**

 > 1. Power on your console